 For any proposed matter that must be acted upon by the board, counsel must consider what notice is required for a meeting of the directors, how the meeting should be called and notice properly given, how directors may participate in the meeting, and what are the quorum and approval requirements for board action.

 For certain extraordinary actions, approval of the members of the corporation may be needed.
 In some cases, the board should meet in executive session or in the absence of a specific director with a conflicting interest.
 Minutes should be drawn that carefully and accurately reflect the matters considered and actions taken.
 When there is a potential conflict of interest by a board member, the minutes should reflect how the conflict was handled.

-Decisions about executive compensation, deployment of significant corporate assets, investment of corporate funds, and entry into ventures with other organizations may require a more developed record for the board.
+We as the board of directors need to ensure that the board will be adequately prepared to make its decisions on Decisions about executive compensation, deployment of significant corporate assets, investment of corporate funds, and entry into ventures with other organizations may require a more developed record for the board.
 The board should not be asked to make any decisions without having adequate information, and in appropriate cases, advice regarding standards that govern its decision making.